-Cutwork is embroidery done on a fabric with spaces cut out in between.
-Renaissance cutwork, Broderie anglaise, Richeheu work and Reticella cutwork are all different forms of this work and involves the same process with varying effect in the sizes of spaces, when the spaces are cut out and the stitches used in between.
+Cutwork is embroidery done on fabric with spaces cut out in between.
+Renaissance cutwork, Broderie Anglaise, Richeheu work, and Reticella cutwork are all different forms of this work and involves the same process with varying effect in the sizes of spaces when the spaces are cut out and the stitches used in between.

 - General guidelines for cutwork embroidery

 - 2. Cutwork done with double buttonhole stitches

 - 3. Cut work done with back stitches by hand or straight stitches by sewing machine

 - 4. Cutwork done with zig zag stitches with sewing machine